marcel-van-de-kamp/movie-app/exercises/08/assignment.md

 **Steps**:
 - Generate a new module with the angular-cli command `ng g module dashboard`;
 - > You will notice angular-cli has also generated a `dashboard.component`.
 This component will function as the 'root' for the movies feature;
-- Import the dashboard component in the dashboard module and add it to the `declarations` array.
+- Import the dashboard component in the dashboard module and add it to the `declarations` and the `exports` array.
-- Remove the import of the dashboard component from the app module and import the dashboard module instead and add it to the `imports` array;
+- In the app module import the dashboard module and add it to the `imports` array;
-- Change the selector of the dashboard component to `dashboard`;
 - Create a function `getFavMovies` in the movie service that only returns your favorite 3 movies;
 - Import the service into the dashboard component and retreive your favorite movies in the `ngOnInit` function;
 - Display your favorite movies as a list in the template of the dashboard component with the `ngFor` directive;
-- Add the dashboard component to the template of the app component;
+- Add the dashboard component `cw-dashboard` to the template of the app component;

 **Result**:
 > We now have two feature modules, that are both used and displayed on the same page via the app component.